aciandri/University_Projects/README.md

 The thesis received a score of 3 out of 3 points during the evaluation.

 ### 3: Social demography: number of children and educational level - 2020 (STATA)
+This is a project I worked on for the exam "Social Demography" attended during the last year of my B.Sc. at the University of Florence.

+The goal was to study the effect of women's education on the number of children at the end of the the reproductive age, net of some control and intervening variables.
+The analysis was conducted on a EVS (European Social Values) dataset referred to the years 1981-2008.

+The esam, which was composed of an oral exam and the project, received a score of 28 out of 30 points during the evaluation.

 ### 4: Univariate financial time series analysis: - 2020 (R studio)